rhr407/EVAGAN/README.md

 ## Prerequisites

 Following main libraries were used in the development.
-However, some other libraries being imported in th eheader.py file may need to be installed.
+However, some other libraries being imported in the header.py file may need to be installed.

 - Tensorflow
 - Keras
 - Numpy
 - For the rest of the packages please refer to header.py file.

+## Manuscript

+Full text manuscript can be found [here](https://arxiv.org/abs/2109.08026).

 ## Dataset